berensp/berensp.github.io/about.md

 title: About
 permalink: /about/
 ---
-&#128075;.
-My name is Paul Berens and I live in San Francisco.
+My name is Paul Berens and I live in San Francisco...&#128075;

 Presently (software) product marketing at <a href="https://www.varian.com/" target="_blank">Varian</a>.
 Previous gigs at HP and Deloitte Consulting.

-Restricting myself to *-ic* descriptors I am Catholic, (somewhat) cycloptic, eclectic, Germanic/Celtic, hispanophonic, homichlophilic [sic], technophilic.
+I am Catholic, (somewhat) cycloptic, eclectic, Germanic/Celtic, hispanophonic, homichlophilic [sic], technophilic.

 Find me on these messengers/channels/platforms &#128071;